 - The Environment Agency estimates that in England and Wales approximately 300,000 hectares of land could potentially be affected by historical contamination.
 In the UK, the focus on brownfield land as a potential solution to the UK’s land shortage provides opportunities for our remediation services.

 - Network Rail is investing around £41bn in the current control period (“CP5”) to 2019 in running, maintaining and improving Britain’s railway.
 The government recently announced an increase in funding to £48bn for CP6, which runs from 2019 to 2024.
 CP6 will focus on both maintenance and renewals on the rail network as key priorities.

 - The wireless telecoms infrastructure market remains attractive as demand for mobile internet access and communication continues to outstrip the capability and capacity of the current networks.
 Licence obligations under the 4G programme continue to demand significant investment and our addressable market remains strong.

-- The High Quality Residential market in London and the Home Counties remains strong.
+- The high quality residential market in London and the Home Counties remains robust.
 We have particular specialist engineering expertise in major structural alteration works both above and below ground.